apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

-As you can see you the printed information provides the properties of the HTTP request, it performs a HTTP method `GET` on the URL `https://$APIHOST/api/v1/namespaces` using a User-Agent header `OpenWhisk and Nuvolaris-CLI/1.0 (<CLI-Build-version>)` and Basic Authorization header `Basic XXXYYYY`.
-Notice that the authorization value is your base64-encoded OpenWhisk and Nuvolaris authorization string.
+As you can see you the printed information provides the properties of the HTTP request, it performs a HTTP method `GET` on the URL `https://$APIHOST/api/v1/namespaces` using a User-Agent header `OpenWhisk and OpenServerless-CLI/1.0 (<CLI-Build-version>)` and Basic Authorization header `Basic XXXYYYY`.
+Notice that the authorization value is your base64-encoded OpenWhisk and OpenServerless authorization string.
 The response is of content type `application/json`.

 ## Actions